ronen-developer-2/ThankGod/privacy_policy.md

 ### 5. Changes to This Policy
 We may update this Privacy Policy to reflect changes in functionality.
 Any updates will be noted by the "Last Updated" date at the top of this document.

-### 6. Contact Us
+### 6. Contact
-If you have any questions about this Privacy Policy, please contact us through the Chrome Web Store developer support channel.
+If you have any questions about this Privacy Policy, please contact through the Chrome Web Store developer support channel.

 ---
 *By using the "Thank God" extension, you agree to the terms outlined in this Privacy Policy.*